 Lois Gibbs: Protected families from toxic waste

 This 1970s housewife in Niagara Falls, New York, had two children with very rare illnesses.
 In fact, almost all her neighbors in what is now called the Love Canal neighborhood also faced a serious medical problem.
 After learning that they lived next to 20,000 tons of toxic chemicals and that no organization existed to address this problem, Gibbs founded the Citizens Clearinghouse for Hazardous Waste, now known as the Center for Health, Environment, & Justice.
 Thanks to her, more than 800 families were evacuated, and the cleanup of the Love Canal began.
 If it weren’t for Gibbs, there would be no U.S. Environmental Protection Agency Superfund to clean toxic sites around the country.
-These are the tiny everyday changes you can take to help the environment.

 Agnes Baden-Powell: The visionary for Girl Guides

 Baden-Powell was the younger sister of Robert Baden-Powell, the founder of the Boy Scouts Association.
 She helped establish the Girl Guides Association in the United Kingdom. in 1910 after a group of girls attended the first Boy Scout rally, calling themselves Girl Scouts.
 In the following years, Girl Guides appeared in other European countries, and Girl Scouting was established in the United States.
 Because of the efforts by Baden-Powell, girls and young women around the world now have the chance to grow physically, mentally, and spiritually through the Scout movement.
 Learn about the 13 moments that changed women’s history forever.